Mehdi-Rahmani/Mehdi-Rahmani/README.md

 # Hi, I'm Mehdi Rahmani Zadeh

-I’m currently in my 4th year of a physics bachelor's program, with a strong focus on quantum computing.
-My academic and research interests lie in understanding the deep potential of quantum algorithms and their real-world applications.
+As a fourth year student studying physics I have an interest, in quantum computing and its applications in the world, which has been a driving force, in my academic journey so far.

-I've completed projects in Variational Quantum Eigensolvers (VQE) and Quantum Error Correction, and I've had the privilege of participating in Qiskit's Global Summer School 2024.
-I am passionate about exploring the frontiers of quantum computing and applying my skills to solve complex problems in this field.
-I am actively seeking opportunities for further academic development, particularly in quantum information science, and my dream is to pursue a career where I can contribute to cutting-edge research.
+During my journey far I've been involved in projects related to Variational Quantum Eigensolvers (VQE) and Quantum Error Correction.
+Attending Qiskits Global Summer School in 2024 was a highlight for me, as it fueled my passion for this area more.
+I'm excited about delving into quantum information science and aspiring to build a career where I can make contributions, to cutting edge research.

-## My Achievements so far
+## My Progress so far

 - Completed the [Qiskit Global Summer School 2024](https://www.credly.com/users/mehdi-rahmani-zadeh)